Length: 1 year (can be spread over 2 calendar years)

 The first year of Master's aims at deepening students' understanding of various philosophical themes.
 Students are free to constitute their own programme, and therefore have the chance to discover and explore a wide array of topics and subjects.

-The Master 1 of Philosophy consists of 8 in-depth courses and 1 seminar - to be chosen from the list below.
+The Master 1 of Philosophy consists of 7 in-depth courses and 2 online seminars - to be chosen from the list below.

 After the first year of Master's, students will be ready to start working on their research project.